November 23, 2024

 “We’re working hard on this resource adequacy stuff.
 It’s wrong.
 But it’s less wrong than it used to be.
 And it’ll be less wrong in the future,” he said.

-Moeller said MISO for instance, was too slow to adopt a marginal capacity credit for solar resources based on their contributions.
+Moeller said MISO, for instance, was too slow to adopt a marginal capacity credit for solar resources based on their contributions.
 He said if MISO had gotten its vision for solar capacity accreditation in front of stakeholders sooner, the region might boast three times the amount of solar.

-Moeller said that he was visiting San Antonio in early 2021 when Winter Storm Uri walloped Texas and devastated ERCOT’s grid.
+Moeller said he was visiting San Antonio in early 2021 when Winter Storm Uri walloped Texas and devastated ERCOT’s grid.
 He said he was struck when he drove into a Walmart supercenter to find only a bag of Bugles left in the food section.

 “We’re three days from chaos.
 So, this resource adequacy thing is very important,” he said.